frontarm/mdx-util/README.md

 ### Webpack with mdx-loader

 If you'd like to use MDX within an existing react app, chances are you'll want to use [mdx-loader](http://github.com/jamesknelson/mdx-loader).
-To do so, just add it to your project and then update the your `webpack.config.js`.
+To do so, just add it to your project and then update your `webpack.config.js`.
 Bear in mind that MDXC outputs ES2015, so you'll need to run the output through Babel if you want to support older browsers.

 ```bash
 # Add mdx-loader to your project